GME Member Guide

 Purpose: In order to emphasize individual member development and to further demonstrate the commitment of Greek organizations to be leaders within the Vanderbilt community, the Office of Greek Life launched the Greek Member Experience in the 2015-2016 academic year.
 The Greek Member Experience (GME) consists of a set of minimum chapter expectations including member engagement in programs and activities in six tracks: Campus Involvement, Community Impact, Diversity & Inclusion, Faculty Engagement, Healthy Behaviors and Personal Development, as well as chapter operations expectations in academic performance, risk management, new member education and national organization engagement.

 This program allows our community to explicitly demonstrate to faculty, staff, prospective members, alumni and parents what it means to be a member of a fraternity or sorority.
 It makes it very clear that being a member of a fraternity or sorority comes with high expectations of engagement and personal development.
 This program replaced the VU Fraternity & Standards Program and focuses on individual member development and accountability and allows our community to share our story in a data driven way with an improved tracking system to ease the documentation process for chapter leaders.
-After a pilot year in 15-16 and two full years of implementation in 16-17 ad 17-18, changes have been made for 18-19 based on student feedback and program capacity to continually improve the program for this year.
+After a pilot year in 15-16 and three full years of implementation in 16-17, 17-18 and 18-19, changes have been made each year based on student feedback and program capacity to continually improve the program.

 Individual Member Minimum Expectations